world-federation-of-advertisers/cross-media-measurement/src/main/kotlin/org/wfanet/measurement/kingdom/deploy/tools/README.md

 The `CreateResource` tool can be used to create resources by calling the internal Kingdom API.

-Running the tool with the `--help` option will provide more information on command-line options.
-You can use the `help` subcommand for help on other subcommands.
-For example, for help on the `data_provider` subcommand used for creating a `DataProvider` resource, pass `help data_provider` to the command.
+Running the tool with the `help` command will provide more information on command-line options.
+You can also pass another command name to the `help` command for usage information for that particular command.
+For example, for help on the `data-provider` command used for creating a `DataProvider` resource, pass `help data-provider`.

 You'll need to specify the internal API target using the `--internal-api-target` option.
 See the [Port Forwarding](#port-forwarding) section below.